 We work with our partners to ensure high-quality early learning opportunities that help children enter school ready to learn and succeed.
-These include home visiting services, which support parents in their role as their child’s first and most important teacher; efforts to improve early-learning environments and the interactions between children and their adult caregivers; and grants that improve and align the education that children receive in preschool and the early years of elementary school.
+These include home visiting services, which support parents in their role as their child’s first and most important teacher, and efforts to improve early-learning settings by increasing the quality of both the learning environments and the interactions between children and their adult caregivers.
+We also provide grants that improve and align the education children receive in preschool and the early years of elementary school.

 Children playing at the Martin Luther King Jr. Day Home Center.

 Across all of these activities, we work to help set quality standards and help parents, early-learning providers, and teachers assess how well prepared children are for school.
 We support a collaborative effort by the state’s Department of Early Learning, the public-private partnership Thrive by Five, and the state’s Office of the Superintendent of Public Instruction to create a coordinated statewide early-learning approach, which has recently been energized by a federal Race to the Top grant.

 We support the Road Map Project in South Seattle and South King County, a community-driven effort to keep students on track, both in and out of school.
 Seven school districts, five higher education institutions, local governments, and hundreds of community organizations, education leaders, teachers, and parents are involved in creating a system where every student has the opportunities they need to succeed.
 Community-driven priorities include parent and community engagement, using data to set targets and rigorously measure results, monitoring early-warning signs to make sure students do not fall through the cracks, support for English language learners, kindergarten readiness, 3rd grade reading, expansion of college access and raising completion rates, and improving science, technology, engineering, and math (STEM) skills.
 The Community Center for Education Results leads and coordinates this effort.